lucblender/simple_canvas/README.md

 One of the most known Buchla synthesizers is named "Buchla Music Easel", a semi-modular synthesizer released in 1973.

-With the simple micro easel, we tried to take the essence of what makes the Easel such an excellent experimental synthesizer in a more compact form factor thanks to the simple board.
+With the Canvas, we tried to take the essence of what makes the Easel such an excellent experimental synthesizer in a more compact form factor thanks to the simple board.

 ## Technical description

-The simple micro easel sound generation is based on two oscillators, the complex, and the modulation oscillator.
+The Canvas sound generation is based on two oscillators, the complex, and the modulation oscillator.
 The latter can modulate the complex osc either in amplitude or frequency.
 Those oscillators are routed to either LPGs or VCAs triggered by two distinct envelopes.

 With only the oscillators and VCA/LPG, the synthesizer is quite dull.
 To make it more dynamic, we introduce modulation touch patches that can change dynamically oscillators parameters by connecting them to one of the four modulation sources: